-- Allow him to have one toy when he’s in the crate.
-Once his real bedtime arrives, he’ll already associate being quiet with time in his crate.
+- Allow him to have one toy when he’s in the dog crate.
+Once his real bedtime arrives, he’ll already associate being quiet with time in his dog crate.

-Separation anxiety will be reduced because you have put the crate in the bedroom so even when he wakes, he’s feeling safe because of your presence.
-Isolation/separation is the harshest punishment for any puppy so it’s a last resort option when you have tried everything else and failed.
+Separation anxiety will be reduced because you have put the dog crate in the bedroom so even when he wakes, he’s feeling safe because of your presence.
+Isolation/separation is the harshest punishment for any puppy so it’s a last-resort option when you have tried everything else and failed.

-Puppy will generally eliminate as soon as he wakes up.
+The puppy will generally eliminate as soon as he wakes up.
 He’ll no doubt make noise (barking or whining) because dogs dislike eliminating where they sleep.
-Take him outside to eliminate as fast as you can.
+To successfully achieve potty training take him outside to eliminate as fast as you can.